deelobo/keyword_scanner_app/README.md

 ### Some Limitations (Others Might Exist!)

 - **Scale and Performance**: The app was designed for small-scale, non-production use and handles small documents and files well (e.g., 2–4 pages, files with a few MB in size).
 Processing large text files or spreadsheets may result in slower performance or failure.
-- **Exact Term Matching Only**: The app detects only the exact terms as they appear in the provided list.
+- **Exact Term Matching Only**: The app detects only the exact terms as they appear in the provided reference list.
 It does not account for typographical errors or context-dependent meanings.
+The list is sourced from Appendix B of the report and may be updated regularly with information from reputable sources discussing language used in official governmental communications.
 - **No OCR Support**: The code extracts text only from documents with selectable/searchable text.
 For scanned images or PDFs without embedded text, an OCR solution would need to be integrated.